Beyond Perplexity: Let the Reader Select Retrieval Summaries via Spectrum Projection Score: Conclusion

 \section{Conclusion}

-We propose the Spectrum Projection Score (SPS), a training-free, representation-level metric that evaluates the semantic alignment between retrieved summaries and the reader model's internal geometry.
-Building on SPS, we introduce \frameworkname, an inference-time controller that guides summary selection through test-time sampling and adaptive filtering.
-Extensive experiments across five QA benchmarks and multiple LLMs demonstrate that SPS outperforms perplexity-based baselines in both correlation with answer quality and downstream task performance.
+We propose the Spectrum Projection Score (SPS), a training-free, representation-level metric that evaluates the semantic alignment between retrieved summaries and the reader model’s internal geometry, moving beyond perplexity and naive similarity as proxies for utility.
+Building on SPS, we introduce \frameworkname, an inference-time controller that guides summary selection through reader-guided test-time sampling, ranking, and adaptive filtering.
+Extensive experiments across five QA benchmarks and multiple LLMs demonstrate that SPS not only outperforms perplexity-based baselines in correlation with answer quality and downstream task performance, but also offers a principled, model-agnostic tool for diagnosing and improving retrieval–reader compatibility in RAG systems.